lemmon04/TrumpTweets/README.md

 # TrumpTweets
-Script to recieve a text each time an account tweets
+Script to get most recent tweets from an account